najwasaeed44/ValueInvestor/README.md

 <hr style="height:1.5px;border-width:10;color:blue;background-color:black">

-This repository will predict the stock price for 8 different companies and each dataset will be divided into three parts, which are:
+This repository will predict the stock price for 8 different companies and each dataset will be divided into two parts, which are:

 **1) Analysing and preprocessing the data.**

-**2) Stock Price forecasting.**
+**2) Stock Price forecasting with the buy, sell and hold recommendations..**

-**3) Building a classifier to predict to buy, sell or hold the stock based on the training features.**

 To achieve this, both the `analysing_report.py` and `models.py` python files will be used.
 So, let's see what every dataset going through: